Fred Russell: College Football Hall of Fame

 For nearly three decades, Russell was the chairman of the National Football Foundation (NFF)'s "Honors Court" which oversees the College Football Hall of Fame.
-The organization was founded in 1947, and Russell became involved in it in the 1960s, becoming its president in 1964.
+The organization was founded in 1947, and Russell became involved in it in the 1960s to become president in 1964.
 According to author Andrew Derr, the Honors Court is the most powerful group in college football.
 Russell served its chairman from 1964 to 1991, a role perfectly suited for him because he had, according to Derr, "an instinctive sense of fairness and prudence" along with significant experience in college football and relationships with the coaches and administrators.
 Derr said, "From Paul Bryant to Archie Manning, Frank Broyles to Lee Corso, Johnny Majors to Lou Holtz, Russell had relationships with all of them."
 A difficult decision came to Russell and the committee in 1959, when LSU's Heisman-Trophy winner Billy Cannon was scheduled to be inducted into the Hall of Fame, but pleaded guilty to a counterfeiting operation after FBI agents recovered $5 million in bogus $100 bills buried on Cannon's property.
 Russell chose to rescind the hall of fame invitation.
 Cannon was eventually inducted in 2008.